-Our Target for 2023 is;

-Reduce the Total Accident Frequency Rate (TAFR) by at least 50% against 2022 statistics.
-(This KPI will be measured at a contract level with at least a 50% reduction on 2022 levels or maintenance of a zero score being the target)
+Our Target for 2024 is to reduce the Total Accident Frequency Rate (TAFR) by at least 50% against 2023 statistics.
+(This KPI will be measured at a contract level with at least a 50% reduction on 2023 levels or maintenance of a zero score being the target)

-This will be achieved by undertaking the following actions;
+This will be achieved by undertaking the following actions:

 Theme Action Measurement Near Hit/Safety Observation Contract targets for numbers of Near Hit or Safety Observation.
-Contracts to exceed the 2022 company average per FTE.
+Contracts to exceed the 2023 company average per FTE.
 League table to manage (see page 2 on QHSE intranet page).
 Risk Assessment Review Peer group review of Near Hits & Safety Observations with recommendations.
 Quarterly documented meetings per contract.
 It must also include the Grow Safe engagement review process (employee engagement).
-Site Safety InspectionTechnical site safety inspections to be carried out across company activity.One Site Safety Inspection is to per quarter.
-One Site Safety Inspection is to be logged per team per quarter.
-Grow Safe Engagement Active engagement with the Grow Safe Campagne.
+Site Safety Inspection Site safety inspections will be conducted across company activity.
+One Site Safety Inspection is to be logged per team per month.
+Safety Action Plan (SAP) SAP audits are to be carried out in line with the agreed schedule and attaining agreed minimum standards.
+SAP audit results are to be targeted at achieving a 90% score.
+A feedback system is used where scores are below 90%.
+Non-Compliance Actions NCR corrective/preventive action close out.
+NCR(s) closed out within agreed deadlines, tracked via the NCR system.
+Grow Safe Engagement Active engagement with the Grow Safe Campaign.
 Grow Safe contract engagement is to be inspected/reviewed each quarter by the Management team.
-New contract Grow Safe engagement within 3 months of starting, if not before (i.e. during mobilisation).
+New contract Grow Safe engagement within three months of starting, if not before (i.e. during mobilisation).